-- 1) Not using quotation marks, nor indenting when using a direct quote from a source: - 2) Minimally paraphrasing to give the impression that it is your own writing when in reality it is not; - Substantially paraphrasing without giving the corresponding credit for the idea to the original author. - d.
-Alteration, falsification, destruction, or fraudulent use of exams, student files, grades, and other official academic documents.
+- 1) Not using quotation marks, nor indenting when using a direct quote from a source; - 2) Minimally paraphrasing to give the impression that it is your own writing when in reality it is not; - 3) Substantially paraphrasing without giving the corresponding credit for the idea to the original author. - d.
+Alteration, falsification, destruction, or fraudulent use of exams, student files, grades, and other official academic documents. - e.

-- e.
 Inappropriate or unauthorized use of computers.
 Alteration or destruction of computer systems or programs, vandalism, or electronic fraud. - f.
 Fraudulent use, destruction, appropriation, or illegal duplication, possession or inadequate disposal of academic material or computer information. - g.
-Possession or unauthorized disposal of academic materials includes: - 1) Selling or buying exams, or other academic work; - 2) Taking academic work of another student without permission; - Having exams or other assignments that have not been formally distributed by the instructor; - 4) Handing in the same work in two different classes without specific authorization; - 5) To copy materials from Internet without giving credit to the sources and submitting them as if they were original.
+Possession or unauthorized disposal of academic materials includes: - 1) Selling or buying exams, or other academic work; - 2) Taking academic work of another student without permission;

+- 3) Having exams or other assignments that have not been formally distributed by the instructor; - 4) Handing in the same work in two different classes without specific authorization; - 5) To copy materials from Internet without giving credit to the sources and submitting them as if they were original. - 6) Share class videos or sound or parts of virtual or in-person classes without the express authorization of the professor, as well as of classmates and the administration, by any unauthorized medium.